LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 searched for a suitable implementation.
 An instance will first look in it's own home directory for such a library.
 If not found, the Instance Manager's home directory is searched.
-This permits an instance to override a library which would have been loaded from the Instance Manager home directory with it's own version, or to have an instance-specific library.
+This permits an instance to override a library which would have been loaded from the Instance Manager's home directory with its own version or to have an instance-specific library.

 LassoApps
 ---------